Occupational therapy: Children and youth

 Occupational therapists work with infants, toddlers, children, youth, and their families in a variety of settings, including schools, clinics, homes, hospitals, and the community.
-Assessment of a person's ability to engage in daily, meaningful occupations is the initial step of occupational therapy (OT) intervention and involves evaluating a young person's occupational performance in areas of feeding, playing, socializing, daily living skills, or attending school.
-Occupational therapists take into consideration the strengths and weaknesses of a child's underlying skills which may be physical, cognitive, or emotional in nature, as well as the context and environmental demands at play.
-In planning treatment, occupational therapists work in collaboration with parents, caregivers, teachers, or the children and teens themselves in order to develop functional goals within a variety of occupations meaningful to the young client.
-Early intervention is an extremely important aspect of the daily functioning of a child between the ages of birth-3 years old.
-This area of practice sets the tone or standard for therapy in the school setting.
-OT's who practice in early intervention develop a family's ability to care for their child with special needs and promote his or her function and participation in the most natural environment as possible.
+Evaluation assesses the child's ability to engage in daily, meaningful occupations, the underlying skills (or performance components) which may be physical, cognitive, or emotional in nature, and the fit between the client's skills and the environments and contexts in which the client functions.
+OT intervention and involves evaluating a young person's occupational performance in areas of feeding, playing, socializing which aligns with their neurodiversity, daily living skills, or attending school.
+In planning treatment, occupational therapists work in collaboration with the children and teens themselves, parents, caregivers, and teachers in order to develop functional goals within a variety of occupations meaningful to the young client.

+Early intervention addresses daily functioning of a child between the ages of birth to three years old.
+OTs who practice in early intervention support a family's ability to care for their child with special needs and promote his or her function and participation in the most natural environment.
 Each child is required to have an Individualized Family Service Plan (IFSP) that focuses on the family's goals for the child.
 It's possible for an OT to serve as the family's service coordinator and facilitate the team process for creating an IFSP for each eligible child.

 Objectives that an occupational therapist addresses with children and youth may take a variety of forms.
-For example:
+Examples are as follows: